Famen Temple: Five Dynasties and Ten Kingdoms period

 During the Five Dynasties and Ten Kingdoms period, the Prince of Qin Li Maozhen spent more than 30 years renovating Famen Temple.
 In Houzhou Zhizong's year, Buddhism was restricted, but Famen Temple was not abandoned.

 Song and Jin dynasties

-After establishment of North Song dynasty, Famen Temple was revived again.
+After establishment of the North Song dynasty, Famen Temple was revived again.
 After being renovated many times, in Da'an 2nd year, Jin dynasty, it was claimed to be "Temple and Pagoda against Heaven".

 Ming dynasty

-During Longqing's years (1567–1572) of the Ming dynasty, Famen Temple was greatly destroyed in Guanzhong earthquake, and the wood pagoda built in Tang dynasty collapsed.
-In Wanli 7th year (1579), the "True Relic Pagoda" was rebuilt, and became 13-storied brick-mimic-timber structured pavilion-like pagoda.
+During Longqing's years (1567–1572) of the Ming dynasty, Famen Temple was greatly destroyed in Guanzhong earthquake, and the wood pagoda built during the Tang dynasty collapsed.
+In Wanli 7th year (1579), the "True Relic Pagoda" was rebuilt into a 13-storied brick-mimic-timber structured pavilion-like pagoda.

 Qing dynasty

 During the Qing dynasty, Famen Temple was renovated in Shunzhi 12th year (1655), Qianlong 34th year (1769), and Guangxu 10th year (1884).
-In Tongzhi 1st year (1862), the temple was damaged in Huimin Uprising in Shaanxi province.
-It's rebuilt later, but scale shrank a lot.
+In Tongzhi 1st year (1862), the temple was damaged during the Dungan Revolt.
+It was rebuilt later on a smaller scale.